senderend/sender/README.md

 -->
 - 🔭 I’m currently working on my Active Directory exploitation methodology
 - 🌱 I’m currently learning ADCS exploits
-- 👯 I’m looking to collaborate on an Azure AD lab for experiments
+- 👯 I’m looking to collaborate on an Azure AD/EntraID lab for experiments
 - 🤔 I’m looking for suggestions on your fav wordlists and rule/mask combos for password cracking
-- 💬 Ask me about how to reliably privesc with SeImpersonatePrivilege every time
+- 💬 Ask me about how to reliably privesc with SeImpersonate every time
 - 📫 How to reach me: me@allendemoura.com || [Twitter](https://twitter.com/senderend) || [LinkedIn](https://linkedin.com/in/allendemoura)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I've been to the northernmost human settlement on planet earth - Longyearbyen, Svalbard